 Repository Hosting Options

-In this tutorial, we are going to discuss about helm repository hosting options.
-Let us have little more details about Chart Repositories.
+In this tutorial, we are going to discuss helm repository hosting options.
+Let us have a little more details about Chart Repositories.

-It’s nothing but a simple HTTP server which can host a set of files like index.yaml file and other chart packages.
-And based on the get request, it can serve those index.html and the chart packages and the clients like helm client or other CI/CD tools can pull this charts from this server and make use of them.
+It’s nothing but a simple HTTP server that can host a set of files like an index.yaml file and other chart packages.
+And based on the get request, it can serve that index.html, and the chart packages and the clients like helm client or other CI/CD tools can pull these charts from this server and make use of them.

-When the charts are ready, I can upload these into the server that is index.yaml file and the chart packages.
-Chart package is nothing but the entire chart folder and the index.yaml file. index.yaml file is nothing but that’s going to be the index on what are all the charts available and what versions available.
+When the charts are ready, I can upload these into the server that is an index.yaml file and the chart packages.
+Chart package is nothing but the entire chart folder and the index.yaml file.
+An index.yaml file is nothing, but that’s going to be the index on all the charts available and what versions are available.

 apiVersion: v1 entries: alpine: - created: 2016-10-06T16:23:20.499814565-06:00 description: Deploy a basic Alpine Linux pod digest: 99c76e403d752c84ead610644d4b1c2f2b453a74b921f422b9dcb8a7c8b559cd home: https://helm.sh/helm name: alpine sources: - https://github.com/helm/helm urls: - https://technosophos.github.io/tscharts/alpine-0.2.0.tgz version: 0.2.0 - created: 2016-10-06T16:23:20.499543808-06:00 description: Deploy a basic Alpine Linux pod digest: 515c58e5f79d8b2913a10cb400ebb6fa9c77fe813287afbacf1a0b897cd78727 home: https://helm.sh/helm name: alpine sources: - https://github.com/helm/helm urls: - https://technosophos.github.io/tscharts/alpine-0.1.0.tgz version: 0.1.0 nginx: - created: 2016-10-06T16:23:20.499543808-06:00 description: Create a basic nginx HTTP server digest: aaff4545f79d8b2913a10cb400ebb6fa9c77fe813287afbacf1a0b897cdffffff home: https://helm.sh/helm name: nginx sources: - https://github.com/helm/charts urls: - https://technosophos.github.io/tscharts/nginx-1.1.0.tgz version: 1.1.0 generated: 2016-10-06T16:23:20.499029981-06:00

 I can have multiple versions as well.
-Say for example, in this particular case I do have the version 0.2.0 and the same entry is available as 0.1.0.
-So I can have multiple entries for a chart and the similar way I can have multiple charts as well.
+Say, for example, in this particular case, I do have version 0.2.0, and the same entry is available as 0.1.0.
+So I can have multiple entries for a chart, and similarly, I can have multiple charts as well.

-We can have our own web server or there is a dedicated server to host the chart repositories that is chart museum.
+We can have our web server or a dedicated server to host the chart repositories, which is chart museum.

-We will be having detailed discussion on Chart Museum on how to install, how to configure the repository within it and make use of it.
+We will be having a detailed discussion on Chart Museum on how to install and configure the repository within it and make use of it.
 And we will see a couple of options by using either AWS S3 bucket or GitHub pages.
-That’s a very simple configuration where I can add the bucket and make use of it.
+That’s a straightforward configuration where I can add the bucket and make use of it.

-And once the repository is created, I can use the helm client to push my own chart and see what are all the versions being managed and pull whatever the version that is required from the particular repository I can pull it and make use of it.
+And once the repository is created, I can use the helm client to push my chart and see all the versions being managed and pull whatever is required from the particular repository.
+I can pull it and make use of it.

-So the first thing, what I am going to do, I am going to install my own server that is using chart museum and create a repository and add my own charts within it.
+So the first thing I am going to do is install my server that is using chart museum and create a repository and add my charts within it.